-What this policy statement is about
+What this Guidance Note is about

-5.1 This policy document discusses applications to restrain dispatch of bidders' statements.
-Where relevant, the policy will be applied in similar cases, such as restraining dispatch of targets' statements.
+5.1 In this Guidance Note the Takeovers Panel (Panel) discusses applications seeking orders to restrain the dispatch of bidders' statements.
+Where relevant, the approach set out here in relation to those documents will be applied in similar cases, such as restraining dispatch of targets' statements.